Reporting year 2024

 15-hour entitlement for all 3 and 4-year-olds

-The 15-hour entitlement for all 3 and 4-year-olds is commonly referred to as the ‘universal entitlement’ or ‘15 hours free childcare’ and aims to support child development and school readiness.
-Children (mainly 4-year-olds) in a state-funded reception class are considered to be registered for the 15-hour entitlement.
+The 15-hour entitlement for all 3 and 4-year-olds is commonly referred to as the ‘universal entitlement’ and aims to support child development and school readiness.
+Children (mainly 4-year-olds) in a state-funded reception class are considered to be registered for the 15-hour entitlement (391,200 children or a third of all 3 and 4-year-olds registered for the 15-hour entitlement).

 The take-up rates for the 15-hour entitlement for 3 and 4-year-olds are calculated based on population estimates derived from mid-year estimates and projections produced by the Office for National Statistics (ONS).
 The population estimates used in this publication do not yet take updated figures based on Census 2021 data into account, as a full and consistent timeseries based on them was not available at the time of publication.

-As a consequence, disparities between previously published estimates and new figures based on Census 2021 population data mean that previous population estimates for 3 and 4-year-olds from 2013 onwards are likely overestimates to some extent, and therefore the derived take-up rates are likely underestimates.
-This was estimated to be in the region of 5 percentage points for 2022 figures, and therefore the 3 and 4-year-old take-up rates need to be treated with caution.
-The population estimates and take-up rates back to 2013 will be revised in the 2024 release following ONS publication of a full and consistent timeseries based on Census 2021 population data.
-See methodology for more information.
+As a consequence, disparities between previously published estimates and new figures based on Census 2021 (opens in a new tab) population data mean that previous population estimates for 3 and 4-year-olds from 2013 onwards are likely overestimates to some extent, and therefore the derived take-up rates are likely underestimates.
+This is estimated to be in the region of up to 5 percentage points depending on the specific year, and therefore, the 3 and 4-year-old take-up rates need to be treated with caution.
+The population estimates and take-up rates back to 2013 will be revised following ONS publication of a full and consistent timeseries based on Census 2021 population data.
+See methodology page for more information.

 30-hour entitlement for eligible 3 and 4-year-olds